The law is often complicated. Here is a basic outline of what the law says campers can and cannot do.

 The most important thing for an ordinary camper to remember is that you always need permission from a landowner to pitch your tent on his or her land.

 The Caravan Sites and Control of Development Act 1960 gives the Camping and Caravanning Club (and a select band of other organisations) the right to allow landowners to establish small campsites on their land without the need for planning permission.
 The Club calls these Certificated Sites (CSs).
-A CS can accommodate up to five caravans and motorhomes, along with as many tents as can be comfortably and safely fitted in the designated area.
+A CS can accommodate up to five caravans and motorhomes and up to 10 tents, space permitting, unless express permission has been granted by the Club.

 Continue for advice on camping safely